jhmcstanton/jhmcstanton.github.io/posts/blog/2020-12-04-being-an-ally.markdown

-The issue with using DMs is that it entirely excludes teammates who otherwise may have had meaningful contribution to the discussion if they were able to "overhear" it.
+The issue with using DMs is that it entirely excludes teammates who otherwise may have had meaningful contribution to the discussion if they were able to overhear" it.
 It's OK to @ your teammate in your team channel and have a thread regarding the issue - this is similar to collaborating in a shared team work space.
 This at least allows everyone to see that the discussion is ongoing and if they have additional incite they can easily jump in and add to it.